Submitty/submitty.github.io/_docs/sysadmin/student_auto_feed.md

 You will likely need the cooperation from your university's data warehouse and/or registrar.
 The CSV file will need to be delivered or provided somewhere that the auto feed script can access.

-_Please note where this location is as you will need it later._
+_Please note where the CSV location is as you will need it later._

 **IMPORTANT** -- CSV files are traditionally human readable raw text files and the CSVs required by the auto feed script will contain student enrollment data protected by FERPA ([U.S. federal statute 20 U.S.C. § 1232g](https://en.wikipedia.org/wiki/Family_Educational_Rights_and_Privacy_Act)).